-One trap SEO professionals and their clients can fall into is focusing too much on getting that number one spot.
-It’s easy to see how it happens: we monitor our progress by watching websites move up the rankings, with the top slot marking an easy finish line.
-If all we focus on is link building to get that top slot, however, we can lose sight of opportunities to provide better ROI for our web marketing and SEO efforts.
+A trap SEO professionals and their clients can fall into is focusing too much on getting the number one spot on Google.
+It’s easy to see how it happens: we monitor our progress by watching websites move up the rankings, with the top slot marking a natural finish line.
+If all we focus on is building to get that top spot we can lose sight of opportunities to provide better ROI for our web marketing and SEO efforts.

-First we look at a very unique plan to get more content on your site and more visitors to your pages.
-This post actually comes to us from the CEO of SEOmoz, Rand Fishkin.
-In this article he talks about the cost of direct link buying versus purchasing the whole site.
-In his example he talks about buying a link on a blog, or just buying the whole blog and migrating it to your business site.
-The example is well laid out and makes a lot of sense.
+First, we look at a unique plan to get more content on your site and more visitors to your pages.
+This post comes to us from the CEO of SEOmoz, Rand Fishkin.
+In this article, he talks about the cost of direct link buying versus purchasing the whole site.
+In his example, he talks about buying a link on a blog, or just buying the entire blog and migrating it to your business site.
+The case is well laid out and makes a lot of sense.
 Anyone looking into a big paid links campaign might want to rethink it after reading this post.

 Next up we have a post from Miranda Miller, a staff writer at Search Engine Watch.
 This one is all about Pinterest.
-If you run an e-commerce site and dont have Pinterest integrated, you are already behind the curve.
-One of the most interesting things you learn here is that Pinterest is driving more referral traffic than Google +1 right now.
-For an e-commerce site, or a brick-and-mortar store, Pinterest can drive massive amounts of traffic.
-For some people its bringing in more than search engines and PPC.
+If you run an e-commerce site and don’t have Pinterest integrated, you are already behind the curve.
+For an e-commerce site or a brick-and-mortar store, Pinterest can drive massive amounts of traffic.
+For some people, it’s bringing in more than search engines and PPC.
 This post walks you through a great case study and then some simple tips to get started.
-If you’re looking to get more traffic and better conversions then Pinterest is a good place to be looking.
+If you’re looking to get more traffic and better conversions, then Pinterest is a useful place to start.

 “In this post I focus primarily on community building.
 At SearchLove last year, Rand had a slide stating a 34% growth in 4 months, primarily from Q+A, YouMoz, the blog and user profiles.
 Add to this that community members are some of the best link builders you’ll ever find.
 Getting community right is a huge win.”

 The final thing we should all be looking at after reading and possibly implementing any of the methods above is Analytics.
-Avinash Kaushik, co-founder of Market Motive, has put together a great set of tips for getting the most out of your Google Analytics data.
-This article is a must read for anyone who uses Google Analytics on a regular basis.
+Avinash Kaushik, a co-founder of Market Motive, has put together a great set of tips for getting the most out of your Google Analytics data.
+This article is a must-read for anyone who uses Google Analytics on a regular basis.